Kids Martial Arts: The Focus of Australia’s Youth Self Defence Karate

 Ben Mauger, 3rd Dan, is now running our school at Bellevue Hill after assisting Sensei Matt as second in command for over three years.
 “Ben has the unique qualification of assisting at just about every school we have.
 He has helped run the kids martial arts classes for the last five years at Bellevue Hill, Mona Vale, Seaforth, Collaroy, and North Ryde.
 Ben has even travelled all the way out west to Wentworthville and Doonside to help.
 He is truly dedicated to helping others in the martial arts and always in search of new skills”, said Sensei Matt.

-In Ben’s other life he likes to work with animals, and has spent time at Taronga Zoo as an assistant.
-He also works with cats and dogs in a shelter.
+In Ben’s other life he likes to work with animals, running his own pet services business, and has spent time at Taronga Zoo as an assistant.

 All of our instructors have been trained specifically for the purpose of teaching kids martial arts.
 That is our specialty.